 In addition to the financial control, all projects funded by the EU Structural Funds are subject to audits performed by national auditing institutions.
-The amount of programme funds, which will be the subject to the second-level audit, will be defined by the Audit Authority.
+The amount of programme funds, which are the subject to the second-level audit, is defined by the Audit Authority.

-Moreover, sample checks on projects' accounts will be carried out at even intervals.
+Moreover, sample checks on projects' accounts are carried out at even intervals.
 The responsible auditing bodies of the EU and, within their responsibility, the auditing bodies of Estonia and Latvia are entitled to audit the proper use of funds on the project level.